-- A32.
+- A31b.
+"Fully furnished" means that in addition to kitchen appliances, furniture such as beds, dining table and chairs, sofas, lounge chairs, curtains and lamps is provided.
+If only kitchen appliances are provided, a place is not considered to be fully furnished. - A32.
 We want to know if this dwelling unit is part of a low-income housing project or subdivision where the local, state or federal government owns or subsidizes the properties to keep housing costs down.
-Do not include "student housing" (i.e., dormitory or family housing owned by a state university or college).
+Do not include "STUDENT HOUSING" (i.e., dormitory or family housing owned by a state university or college).
 Our focus here is government housing assistance for low-income families. - A33.
 "Lower rent" here means a government program is paying only part of the rent, either to the landlord or to the family.
 We just want government rent assistance, not that from church or other charity.
-Government help with heating costs only doesn't go here, it belongs in A46/A46a.
-If the government helps with rent and rent includes heat, select YES.
+Government help with heating costs only doesn't go here, it belongs in A46 A46a.
+If the government helps with rent and rent includes heat, ENTER [1-YES].

-If the government pays all of the rent, select FU NEITHER OWNS NOR RENTS at A19.
-Use [PgUp] to go back and change A19 to 8 - NEITHER and proceed to A34.
+If the government pays all of the rent, then this FU neither owns nor rents.
+Use [PgUp] to go back to A19 and ENTER [8-NEITHER OWNS NOR RENTS], then proceed to A34.